Is Day 1 CPT Legal? Understand Day 1 CPT from the Legal Perspective

 Legal Considerations of Day 1 CPT

 Day 1 CPT offers valuable opportunities for immediate practical training, but it is essential to be aware of the associated legal risks to protect your F-1 status.
-Here are key points to consider:

 • Accreditation and Program Legitimacy: Verify that your Day 1 CPT program is offered by an accredited institution and that CPT is an integral part of your academic curriculum.
 This helps ensure compliance with USCIS regulations and safeguards your F-1 status.

-• Maintaining F-1 Status: As Day 1 CPT student, you should prioritize studying rather than working.
+• Maintaining F-1 Status: As a Day 1 CPT student, you should prioritize studying rather than working.
 Enrolling in a legitimate, well-structured program that includes classroom attendance and coursework is necessary for maintaining your F-1 status.

 • Participation in On-Site Classes: Many Day 1 CPT programs require periodic on-site class attendance.
 Complying with this requirement demonstrates your academic engagement and supports your compliance with USCIS regulations.
 To ensure proper documentation, you should keep evidence of your commutes, such as flight tickets and photographs from on-site classes.